mowillia/LargeNKP/README.md

 - **Fully Polynomial Time Approximate Solution (FPTAS):**(`fptas`)  Algorithm that is polynomial time in the number of elements and which has a tunable accuracy

-- **Greedy Algorithm:**(`greedy`)  Involves computing the ratio of weights to volumes for each object and filling in the collection until the max weight is reached.
+- **Greedy Algorithm**(`greedy`):  Involves computing the ratio of weights to volumes for each object and filling in the collection until the max weight is reached.

-- **Simulated Annealing:**(`simannl_knapsack`)   Involves representing the system computationally as a statistical physics one and then "annealing" the system to low temperatures.
+- **Simulated Annealing(`simannl_knapsack`):**   Involves representing the system computationally as a statistical physics one and then "annealing" the system to low temperatures.

 - **Large N Algorithm:**(`zero_one_algorithm`)  Algorithm based on statistical physics representation of the system